tararoys/HackerNewsCRUDexample/README.md

 This table of contents is what I learned and approximately the order I learned them in.

-#Outline for crudding
+#Outline for Crudding

 1. User stories
 2. Wireframing
 3. Behavior Flows
 4. Schema Design